alperkan1/JSGENERALQUESTIONGAME/README.md

 ### vi.
 Features Left To Implement
 - To have a leader board.
 - To use videos as a part of the questions.
-- to be able to select what type of question the user would like to answer.
+- To be able to select what type of question the user would like to answer.
 - To be able to play a multiplayer game.

 ## 5. Technologies Used